chaoge525/soafee_demo/documentation/validations.rst

 |    1.20.
 Check systemd service is running after configuration change
 |    1.21.
 Delete test Nginx workload via ``kubectl delete``
 |    1.22.
 Deploy test Nginx workload from YAML file via ``kubectl apply``
 |    1.23.
-Ensure Pod replicas are not initialised (as no worker available) via
+Ensure Pod replicas are not initialized (as no worker available) via
            ``kubectl get``

-The tests can be customised via environment variables passed to the execution, each prefixed by ``K3S_`` to identify the variable as associated to the K3S orchestration tests:
+The tests can be customized via environment variables passed to the execution, each prefixed by ``K3S_`` to identify the variable as associated to the K3S orchestration tests: